hosikiti/Qripboard/README.md

-# Qripboard
+# qrip
-Qripboard is a tiny note you can share by a QR code.
+qrip is a tiny note you can share with a QR code.